 Jacques Servin is co-founder of the Yes Men, an activist filmmaking collective that’s plagued dozens of entities including Exxon, Shell, the NRA, and the US Department of Energy.
-In the process he’s co-written, co-directed, and co-starred in three award-winning documentaries, with a fourth expected this fall.
-Servin has recently co-launched the Yes School, which teaches writers, theater people, and artists how to strategically bring creativity to ongoing activist campaigns; this spring, “students” are working with groups in Tanzania, Belfast, Istanbul, Toronto, and Budapest that oppose housing financialization and other forms of land theft.
+In the process, he’s co-written, co-directed, and co-starred in three award-winning documentaries, with a fourth expected this fall.
+Servin has recently co-launched the Yes School, which teaches writers, theatre people, and artists how to strategically bring creativity to ongoing activist campaigns; this spring, “students” are working with groups in Tanzania, Belfast, Istanbul, Toronto, and Budapest that oppose housing financialization and other forms of land theft.
 Servin has also published dozens of articles in all sorts of magazines, as well as two collections of short stories.

 NEIL GOLDBERG: I am sitting in the apartment of my dear, very long term, long term friend.
 It sounds like a disease.